MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex3_Message_Encryption.md

 	**New-TransportRule -Name "Encrypt rule for Guest Services" -SentTo "Gservices@adatum.com" -SentToScope "NotinOrganization" -ApplyRightsProtectionTemplate Encrypt**  <br/>

 	**Note:** This command will take several seconds to complete.
+Do not proceed to the next step until PowerShell displays the properties of the new rule that you created.

-8. To verify the rule exists, minimize your PowerShell window.
+8. To verify the rule exists, begin by minimizing your PowerShell window.
 In your Microsoft Edge browser, you should still be in the **mail flow** window of the **Exchange admin center**, and the **rules** tab should be displayed.
 The list of rules should only display the **Encrypt mail for guest@adatum.com** rule that you created in the prior task.<br/>

 	‎On the menu bar that appears above the list of rules, select the **Refresh** icon.
 In the refreshed list, the rule that you just created using PowerShell should appear as well.